 Pax and her parents pull up muddy grasses and wipe brown stain on their feathers.

-In 2017, competing pairs of cranes tried to claim the vacated nest territory.
+In 2017, competing pairs of cranes jousted over the newly vacated nest territory.

-Millie and Roy were wild sandhill cranes.
+Millie and Roy were wild sandhill cranes whom we knew for 21 years.
 Our relationship remained respectful (100-1500 feet of separation) as we studied each other.

-Millie and Roy knew our habits.
+Millie and Roy kept track of our habits.
 They took little notice of every-day barking at sleddog dinner-time yet cued off alarm yelps when a predator was in the neighborhood.
-They ignored the noisy truck that brings a weekly water delivery whereas the fuel-oil truck that comes once a summer triggered caution.
+They ignored the noisy truck that brought weekly water deliveries but the fuel-oil truck that came once a summer triggered caution.
 They were accustomed to my opening the deck door to poke the long lens through the screen curtain...except during mating. read more...

 In the summer seasons since Millie and Roy, several other crane families have vied for the territory.
 Because we knew Millie and Roy so very well, we can now see stiking and consistent differences in demeanor among the individual birds who have followed after them.
 The unique personalities of the birds suggest impressive capabilities of their minds.